 Battery life is one area where the D3300 easily wins a Nikon D3300 vs. Canon T5i comparison.
 Nikon estimates that the D3300 can record up to 700 photos per battery charge, whereas the T5i is rated for up to 440 shots per charge.

 Keep in mind that those battery life estimates are primarily for using these DSLR cameras in viewfinder mode and not Live View mode.
-Testing shows that using Live View mode causes the battery life to be about half for the D3300 of what you’ll receive by using the camera primarily in viewfinder mode.
+Research shows that using Live View mode causes the battery life to be about half for the D3300 of what you’ll receive by using the camera, primarily in viewfinder mode.